Seattle Real Estate Forecast

 Being the home of Amazon, Microsoft, Boeing, Starbucks, Joint Base Lewis-McChord, Weyerhaueser, the Seattle region is a compelling place for business. and jobs.
 The city is so prosperous and optimistic, buyers are certain to buy in the city.

 An exodus of Asian and other International buyers from the Vancouver Real Estate Market had brought in an additional source of investors into the Seattle area.
 The forecast is for more foreign buyers taxes in Vancouver BC, so Asian buyers will Seattle, Redmond, Spokane, Tacoma and Bellevue alternatives.

 Seattle Business Climate

 Seattle housing photo courtesy of flickr.com/photos/wonderlane/ Seattle housing photo courtesy of flickr.com/photos/wonderlane

 Strong population growth, a strong tech sector, diverse economy, educated workforce, enticing geography and diverse recreation opportunities are drawing more new residents at twice the national average.
 Seattle is consistently named as one of the best cities in America.

-For property investors, rental income suites will be in continuous demand throughout 2018 and 2019.
 For homebuyers however, the day may have passed to find an affordable home in Seattle.
-If that’s the case, you may want o investigation the Boston real estate market, New York Real Estate market, Vancouver Real estate market, Houston real estate market, or the Miami real estate markets.
+If that’s the case, you may want to investigate the Boston real estate market, Salt Lake City Housing market, New York Real Estate market, Vancouver Real estate market, Houston real estate market, or the Miami real estate markets.

 Although new housing construction is growing nationwide, availability is squeezed, even in Washington State.
 And with a lack of construction workers, there won’t be any easing of detached home prices or rental housing here.
 And with some Asian and other foreign buyers being locked out of the Vancouver housing market, they’re finding Seattle is a great place to park their money.